Julius Evola: Sex and gender roles

 Evola held that women "played" with men, threatened their masculinity, and lured them into a "constrictive" grasp with their sexuality.
 He wrote that "It should not be expected of women that they return to what they really are ... when men themselves retain only the semblance of true virility", and lamented that "men instead of being in control of sex are controlled by it and wander about like drunkards".
 He believed that in Tantra and sex magic, in which he saw a strategy for aggression, he found the means to counter the "emasculated" West.
 Evola also said that the "ritual violation of virgins", and "whipping women" were a means of "consciousness raising", so long as these practices were done to the intensity required to produce the proper "liminal psychic climate".

 Evola translated Weininger's Sex and Character into Italian.
 Dissatisfied with simply translating Weininger's work, he wrote the text Eros and the Mysteries of Love: The Metaphysics of Sex (1958), where his views on sexuality were dealt with at length.
 Arthur Versluis described this text as Evola's "most interesting" work aside from Revolt Against the Modern World (1934).
 This book remains popular among many 'New Age' adherents.

-Evola scorned modern pornography for being a "scanty source" of erotic experience, denouncing it as "dreadfully squalid" both visually and in essence.